proinsias/proinsias.github.io/_posts/2021/2021-04-28-the-social-contract-of-open-source.md

 ---
 layout: single
-title: 'The social contract of open source'
+title: "The social contract of open source"
 excerpt: Please be kind to your open source maintainers
 date: 2021-04-28
 last_modified_at: 2023-04-26 13:22:37